 €€ | 4 Star | Panoramic Views | Great Location | Restaurant with Views

 Located on the Ringstrasse, this hotel occupies the 11th to 13th floors of the highest building on the boulevard.
-The rooms are tastefully furnished with flat-screen cable TVs and a Nespresso coffee machine with free tabs and a tablet PC in every room.
-Dine at the hotel’s Das Schick gourmet restaurant serving Austrian and Spanish cuisine with incredible views.
+The rooms are tastefully furnished with flat-screen cable TVs and a Nespresso coffee machine with a tablet PC in every room that kids will appreciate!
+Dine at the hotel’s Das Schick gourmet restaurant serving Austrian and Spanish cuisine with incredible views for a couple’s cozy night in.

 Hotel Sacher Wien